 Similar to 401k plans, 457 plans are offered by state and local governments and nonprofits.
 457 plans are also funded with payroll deductions, meaning the employee will receive tax-deferred growth until withdrawals are made.

-- Some 457 plans may also allow participants who are nearing retirement to compensate for years in which they did not contribute to the plan but were eligible to do so.
-In 2020 this provision would allow an employee to contribute up to $39,000 to a plan.
+Some 457 plans may also allow participants who are nearing retirement to compensate for years in which they did not contribute to the plan but were eligible to do so.
 The IRS includes additional details on 457 plans, but it should be advised to seek advice from the plan administrator for contribution and withdrawal guidelines.

 403(b) plans are retirement plans for certain employees of public schools and certain 501(c) tax-exempt organizations.
 403(b) plans enable employees to contribute some of their salary to the tax-deferred plan, as the employer may also contribute to the plan for employees.

-As you can see, there are many retirement tools available today that are aimed at helping you prepare for retirement.
-Depending on your employer’s offerings, income level and tax optimization goals, we recommend working with a financial advisor to help determine your ideal investment tools so you can start saving for the retirement you want.
+As you can see, there are options for retirement savings vehicles.
+Depending on your employer’s offerings, income level and tax-optimization goals, we recommend working with a financial advisor to help determine your ideal investment tools so you can start saving for the retirement you want.

-- To get a rough idea on the power of time for your retirement, you can view a recent study on the average 401k balances by age.
+- Glimpse into the power of time for your retirement with our study on 401k balances by age

-- To get a complete picture of all of your finances, including retirement accounts, sign up for Personal Capital’s free tools.
+- Get a complete picture of your finances, including retirement accounts, by signing up for Personal Capital’s free financial tools